What is Arctic Engineering?

 Why is Arctic Engineering Important?

 To start with, you need to understand what Arctic Engineering is.
-Arctic Engineering is a graduate study program that's meant to equip you with additional engineering knowledge and to help you minimize the chances of engineering designs failing in arctic conditions.
+Arctic Engineering is a graduate study program that equips you with additional engineering knowledge and minimizes engineering designs' chances of failing in arctic conditions.

-Now, the reason why it would help to study this program is that the basic engineering course schedule doesn't cover most of the challenges people face in cold places.
-For example, the impacts of freezing ground, ice, and snow need to be covered in-depth in engineering designs, yet this is not the case.
+It would help to study this program because the basic engineering course schedule doesn't cover most of the challenges people face in cold places.
+For example, the impacts of freezing ground, ice, and snow need to get covered in-depth in engineering designs, yet this is not the case.

 Besides, cold places experience more than freezing grounds.
 These regions also experience a ton of other challenges.
 For example, colder regions experience long distances between habitations, short summer construction, among others.
 So there's a need for arctic engineering so that we can be able to cub all these.